Read the affiliate disclosure page to find out how can you help VPNCentral effortlessly and without spending any money. Read more

 Most VPNs can be easily switched off

 We say most because we can’t guarantee that every single VPN has an on/off switch.
-Mostly do, but chances are that some of them won’t work, especially if the VPN itself is a bit sketchy, or poorly designed.
+Most do, but chances are that some of them won’t work, especially if the VPN itself is a bit sketchy, or poorly designed.

 Take a look at your client’s main window and try to locate a large button.
 One that resembles a power switch, you know, with the I/O symbol and all.